-The property is subject to a 2.5% net smelter return royalty ("NSR") payable to the vendors on production from the property.
+The property is subject to a 2.5% NSR payable to the vendors on production from the property.
 The Company will have the right to purchase the NSR at any time for US\$2,500,000 which will escalate with the official Mexican Inflation Index after a five-year period.
 Should the agreement be terminated prior to September 27, 2023 a break fee equal to 5% of the outstanding option balance shall be paid to the property vendor.